-Dr. William Van Lopik The Council on Forestry feels strongly that the DNR must support the Division of Forestry operations and programs.
+The Council on Forestry feels strongly that the Department must support and actively advocate for the Division of Forestry operations and programs.
 Transfers from the Forestry SEG account to support non-forestry related programs are deeply concerning to the forestry community.
 Cuts to the Division of Forestry's supplies and services funding, as seen in the last budget, threatens the entire community's efforts to sustainably manage our forest resources.